Green Thumb Tips-April

 -

 2” wide staking straps around the tree.
-Do not use wire, twine or rope on
+Do

 the tree itself.
 Place the stakes 2-3 feet away from the tree, tie the strap